bperlik/minimal-mistakes/_posts/2017-10-12-test-driven-development.md

 >First solve the problem, then write the code.
 >                            __ John Johnson

-*I love Test Driven Development (TDD) because it makes you focus your coding efforts to a specific task, like mini Agile Scrum sprints.
-Having written some code years ago before TDD was used, I noted how much it speeds up the process and saves a lot of wasted effort in writing and debugging.*
+ love Test Driven Development (TDD) because it makes you focus your coding efforts to a specific task, like mini Agile Scrum sprints.
+Having written some code years ago before TDD was used, I noted how much it speeds up the process and saves a lot of wasted effort in writing and debugging.

 ## Solve the Problem First ##
 I solve the problem first: